 If you choose to buy wood or bamboo, look for an even consistent grain and smooth finish.
 Many lower quality bamboo cutting boards and wood cutting boards are finished with a lacquer coating to smooth over imperfections in the material or construction.

-Check out these three popular styles of bamboo cutting boards below.
+Check out our three best bamboo cutting boards below: